 What is Essiac Tea?

-Essiac Tea is a long-discovered method of fighting cancer.
+Essiac Tea is a natural method cancer treatment.
 It dates back to before the 1920s.

-Essiac is a product that is composed of four or more herbs, two of which — Sheep Sorrel and Burdock Root — are known to kill cancer cells.
-The other two herbs build the immune system and deal with detox and protecting the organs.
+Essiac is a product that is composed of four or more herbs, two of which — Sheep Sorrel and Burdock Root — are reported to have inhibitory effects on cancer cells.
+The other two herbs are touted to build the immune system and deal with detox and protecting the organs.

 This tea contains constituents (chemicals) which may increase blood flow to the pelvic region and stimulate menses.
 Safety of the herbs have not been determined for small children.
 Properties of this tea may pass through the mother's milk to the infant.

 Properties in this tea — specifically in the Turkey Rhubarb — promote peristalsis (the action by which the bowel moves it's contents through).
-In the case of bowel obstruction, last time I checked this was considered a medical emergency.
-The last thing you would want to do is to rely on tea to help it.
-The first thing you should do is see your doctor immediately.
 In the case of diarrhea, valuable fluids and electrolytes are lost through the rapid emptying of the intestines.
 Prolonged diarrhea can result in dehydration and electrolyte imbalance.

 The Turkey Rhubarb has an action of being a laxative or cathartic (depending on how much you take).
 Some properties in this root can be highly irritating to ulcers and colitis, exacerbating (or worsening) these conditions.

 This is usually related to the way your digestive tract absorbs nutrients.
-(It's a fairly complicated little arrangement.)
 The tea contains varying amounts of iron.
 If you have been advised not to take in foods / herbs that contain substantial amounts of iron, this tea should not be taken.